h8d13/TERCES/README.md

 >In case you have already set it up on machine using default config:

 You can still just export/import the original file which contains `rp_id`:
 > By default if it was not specified, **it uses the hostname** of machine that you first ran pamu2fcfg on.
+Make sure to update `rp_id` in `terces.cfg` to match.

-Make sure to update rp_id` in `terces.cfg` to match.
+See again [KEKeys/](./KEKeys/README.md) if you want to compile from scratch and understand a bit more in depth.

 ```bash
 # On the original